-Members who have subscribed for a minimum of one year will be entitled to an annual vote to approve the appointment of Council Trustees - the Council is the ultimate governing body of our charity, the Consumers' Association, and oversees our whole organisation.
+Associate members who have subscribed for a minimum of one year will be entitled to an annual vote to approve the appointment of Council Trustees - the Council is the ultimate governing body of our charity, the Consumers' Association, and oversees the Which?
+Group as a whole.

 Which? ordinary members

-If you want to have a say in how we’re run and help to shape the future of Which? you can get more involved by becoming an ‘ordinary’ (or voting) member.
+If you want to have more of a say in how we’re run and help to shape the future of Which? you can become an ‘ordinary’ (or voting) member.
 This means you will have additional rights, and can:

 get our annual reports and accounts – we’ll keep you up to date with all that’s going on, so you’re always in the loop.